Read to learn about horse dentistry and its importance.

 The first is Shiloh.
 During my second year out of vet school, the old, beloved mare couldn’t eat for two weeks after my boss floated her teeth with hand floats.

 About five years later, there was Mariah, who for some strange reason kept breaking her teeth.
 It seemed every few months I’d be called out and find yet another of her molars broken.
 We were at a loss as to how she was doing it.

 Finally there was Opie, whom I had taken care of for 15 years and a favorite patient.
-He too got a fractured tooth, and they called in a vet specializing in dentistry to fix it when I couldn’t.
-That put me on the path to improve my dentistry skills.
+He too got a fractured tooth, and they called in a vet specializing in horse dentistry to fix it when I couldn’t.
+That put me on the path to improve my horse dentistry skills.
 I knew I had to do better for Opie and my other clients.

-Equine vets have stepped up the dentistry game big time.
+Equine vets have stepped up the horse dentistry game big time.
 Now we have a board certification association that creates actual equine dentists, which is a great deal different than a dental school that certifies non-vets.

 We take X-rays of the teeth and we look at tooth root health.
 We treat gum disease.
 We have the ability to fill cavities.
 We no longer expose the sensitive pulp chamber of the teeth.
 It’s much more than having Joe from down the road come out and float your horse’s teeth.

 Equine teeth, adapted by nature to constantly chew grass all day, are being constantly worn down.
 To accommodate this, the horse’s teeth constantly erupt (grow) from the gums.
 They essentially have very long teeth hidden inside their jaws that emerge as the surface wears down from grinding food.